typst-community/rfcs/rfcs/0006-doctring-syntax.typ

 Since the prelude is defined in `typst.toml`, a minimal typst version can be specified, which determines the default prelude and compiler to render the docstring, ensuring to render the typst syntax used by docstring.

-= Discussion: Customizing the docstring handlers
+= Discussion: Customized docstring processor

 _Docstring processors_ can add show rules to customize the docstring rendering.
 In the sample prelude implementation, the prelude can do nothing if the host doesn't implement a tidy defined docs interfaces and the parameter docs are left in the "base docs" and shown to the users.

-The best practice or design pattern for _docstring processors_ to customize the docstring handlers is out of the scope of this RFC, which only discusses the syntax of docstrings.
+The best practice or design pattern to customize a docstring processor is out of the scope of this RFC, which only discusses the syntax of docstrings.

 = Discussion: Error tolerance